IMasterIIChiefI-IST/AI-GasSensor-LowCost-HighPrecision/README.md

 ## Acknowledgments

-Reversed developed to create the first implementation of a gas sensor emulation in software.
+Reversed enginnered to create the first implementation of a gas sensor emulation in software.
 Copy of the calibration logic that will be part of Implementation on a MicroController.
 [sandboxelectronics.com](https://sandboxelectronics.com/?p=165)